th3Revenant/YT-Watch-Later-Randomizer-Exporter-Tracker/README.md

 IMPORTANT:
 to export hidden "Unavailable Videos" you have to show them first (press the three dots on the left and chose Show unavailable videos).

+This work is licensed under: Creative Commons Non-Commercial (CC BY-NC 4.0)